-Frequency response

-The calibration mixer should have a broad frequency response for all the ports, RF, IF and LO ports.
+- •Frequency Response: The calibration mixer should have a broad frequency response for all the ports, RF, IF and LO ports.
 A low conversion loss for the mixer is not important in this mixer.
 It is especially important that there are no sharp discontinuities or variations in the frequency response of the calibration mixer, as these can indicate poor match conditions which can cause errors during calibrations.
 Finally, the mixer response should not be sensitive to the LO level, provided a sufficient LO level is present.
-A low level mixer may be desirable for calibration so that the LO may be padded with a wellmatched attenuator.
+A low level mixer may be desirable for calibration so that the LO may be padded with a well-matched attenuator. - •Return Loss: The calibration mixer must have good match (low return loss) on the RF and IF ports.

-Return loss

-The calibration mixer must have good match (low return loss) on the RF and IF ports.
 The mismatch between these ports and the test instrument is a major source of error in the measurement of the mixer response.
 In most cases, the mixer should have well matched attenuator pads added to the RF and IF ports as a composite component with good match.
-The return loss of the LO port is not so important, but if the LO drive is not well matched, the mismatch can cause variations in the LO drive level, which may affect the mixer response.

-Isolation

-The calibration mixer should have good isolation, so that the RF to IF and LO to IF leakage does not cause "spurs" in the response of the system after calibration.
-Using proper filtering in the test system will reduce the effect of spurs in the final test system, but the leakage signals may reflect back into the mixer from the LO and output ports of the mixer, re-mix, and cause ripple in the calibration response.
+The return loss of the LO port is not so important, but if the LO drive is not well matched, the mismatch can cause variations in the LO drive level, which may affect the mixer response. - •Isolation: The calibration mixer should have good isolation, so that the RF to IF and LO to IF leakage does not cause "spurs" in the response of the system after calibration.
+Using proper filtering in the test system will reduce the effect of spurs in the final test system, but the leakage signals may reflect back into the mixer from the LO and output ports of the mixer, re-mix, and cause ripple in the calibration response. - •Spurious Generation: The spurious generation of the calibration mixer should be low.

-Spurious generation

-The spurious generation of the calibration mixer should be low.
 Driving the mixer at relatively low levels, and padding the input of the mixer, will help reduce spurious generation.
-Spurs created in the mixer may cause spurs in the network analyzer measurement response of the calibration mixer.

-Size

-Surprisingly, the calibration mixer should typically be of a small physical size.
-A small mixer will have less phase response (and thus lower group delay) so any ripples caused by phase change through the mixer will be less and "smoother", with peaksfarther apart in frequency.
-This helps in measurements where small gain or phase peak-topeak variation over a small frequency aperture must be measured.
+Spurs created in the mixer may cause spurs in the network analyzer measurement response of the calibration mixer. - •Size: Surprisingly, the calibration mixer should typically be of a small physical size.
+A small mixer will have less phase response (and thus lower group delay) so any ripples caused by phase change through the mixer will be less and "smoother," with peaks farther apart in frequency.
+This helps in measurements where small gain or phase peak-to-peak variation over a small frequency aperture must be measured.

+Appendix B: Tips for Making and Measuring the Calibration Mixer

 In practice, the calibration mixer should have a much broader bandwidth than the mixer under test, thus ensuring that any mismatch or conversion loss rolloff effects will "common mode" out of the calibration measurement.
 Broad bandwidth usually means smooth frequency response.
 The mixer should be double balanced, or even triple balanced to reduce leakage and image responses.
 The mixer should be mated with high quality attenuators that have good return loss over the entire range of LO, IF, RF and the sum products.
 The final calibration mixer may have these pads "permanently" attached (e.g., using shrink tubing over the connectors) so that the pad becomes part of the calibration mixer.
-The loss of the calibration mixer is not too important.
+As a reminder, the loss of the calibration mixer is not too important.
 The input and output pads should be at least 6 dB, provided the measuring instruments have sufficient dynamic range at these low signal levels.